 Impact of minority investment on net loss.
-The Company's net loss for the three-month period ended March 31, 2019 included loss on equity method investment of \$439,637.
-This represents a portion of Helomics' net loss from continuing operations of \$1,555,542 and results from the Company's ownership of 25% of Helomics' capital stock during this period.
-Commencing with the Merger effective April 4, 2019, the Company owns 100% of the Helomics business, which will be included in the Company's consolidated financial statements.
+The Company's net gain for the six-month period ended June 30, 2019 is \$5,724,623 including a loss on equity method investment of \$439,637 representing a portion of Helomics' net loss from continuing operations of \$1,555,542 and resulted from the Company's ownership of 25% of Helomics' capital stock during the period prior to April 4, 2019; offset by the gain of \$6,164,260 on revaluation of the initial acquisition of Helomics.
+Commencing with the Merger effective April 4, 2019, the Company owns 100% of the Helomics business, which is included in the Company's consolidated financial statements.